ForeverAnApple/Jouzu_Bot/README.md

 Each part of the bot can be configured separately.
 Please look into the cog files for the variable names.

 ## Acknowledgements
-This bot's base code is largely based on TMW_bot!
-With some slight modifications to fit Jouzu Gumi's server needs and learning philosophies.
+This bot's base code is largely based on TMW_bot, many thanks to the TMW community for their contribution towards the JP learning communities.

+This bot contains modifications to fit Jouzu Gumi's server needs and learning philosophies.
 - **TMW_Bot** - Licensed under the GPL-3.0 license.
   - Original source: [https://github.com/friedrich-de/TMW_Bot](https://github.com/friedrich-de/TMW_Bot)

-This bot is based on the following project (mostly used as a feature reference without or minimal direct code reuse):
+TMW_Bot is based on the following projects:

 - **DJT-Discord Bot** - Unlicensed (Corresponding code in this project is licensed under the GPL-3.0 license).
   - Original source: [https://github.com/friedrich-de/DJT-Discord-Bot](https://github.com/friedrich-de/DJT-Discord-Bot)